-In the seventeenth and eighteenth centuries tumors were considered "morbid material" which, if not normally excreted, could accumulate, turn “malignant”, and cause death if it spread to other areas of the body.
+In the seventeenth and eighteenth centuries, tumors were considered "morbid material" which, if not normally excreted, could accumulate, turn “malignant”, and cause death if it spread to other areas of the body.
 When the cancer was thought to have spread from one organ to another, it was called “metastasis”.
 Medical therapies such as lancing, purging, blistering, bleeding, and poisoning were applied to aid the drainage of the “deadly” substances.

-In the nineteenth century, microorganisms were included in the catalogue of “morbid materials”, and Pasteur's germ theory became the prevailing rationale that supported the metastasis theory.
+In the nineteenth century, microorganisms were included in the catalog of “morbid materials”, and Pasteur's germ theory became the prevailing rationale that supported the metastasis theory.
 In the twentieth century, supposedly mutant, rogue, cancer cells were added to the list, joining bacteria, fungi, and viruses as disease-causing agents.

 In today's medicine, both allopathic and naturopathic, it is still assumed that cancer cells and microbes act against the human organism.
 To this very day, the human body is believed to be at war against evil forces trying to harm and to destroy it (see immune system theory).
-The most basic axiom upon which the medical theory rests, remains rooted in dark-ages of fear and superstition, ignorant of the creative intelligence that pervades Nature and the human body.
+The most basic axiom upon which the medical theory rests remains rooted in dark-ages of fear and superstition, ignorant of the creative intelligence that pervades Nature and the human body.